 - The signature of an authorized individual

-Once you have filed the Articles, be sure to send a copy to each of your LLC's creditors.
-Don't forget to notify your employees of the dissolution and termination of the LLC.
+In our experience, once we filed the Articles, we sent a copy to each of our LLC's creditors.
+We also notified our employees of the dissolution and termination of the LLC.

 Do I Need to Get Tax Clearance in Missouri?